pgadmin-org/pgadmin4/docs/en_US/collation_dialog.rst

 Use the fields in the *General* tab to identify the collation:

-* Use the *Name* field to add a name for the collation.
+* Use the *Name* field to provide a name for the collation.
 The collation name must be unique within a schema.
 The name will be displayed in the *pgAdmin* tree control.
 * Select the name of the owner from the drop-down listbox in the *Owner* field.
 * Select the name of the schema in which the collation will reside from the drop-down listbox in the *Schema* field.
 * Store notes about the collation in the *Comment* field.